Hawaii Registered Agent

 If you operate a business in the state of Hawaii, you should already have a registered agent on file with the state’s Department of Commerce and Consumer Affairs.
 However, business owners should evaluate their registered agent to see if there are any improvements they could make.

 A registered agent is a business or individual who serves as a company’s representative.
 They are typically tasked with accepting documents on the LLC’s behalf, including official government correspondence.
 This can include service of process notices, tax information, communication from the Department of Commerce and Consumer Affairs, and notices of lawsuits.
-Registered agents act as a middle-man, as it is their job to see that members of the LLC receive these documents.
+A Hawaii Registered agent acts as a middle-man, as it is their job to see that members of the LLC receive these documents.

-Below are some of the criteria necessary to serve as an individual registered agent in the state of Hawaii, as set forth by the Department of Commerce and Consumer Affairs.
+Below are some of the criteria necessary to serve as an individual Hawaii Registered Agent, as set forth by the Department of Commerce and Consumer Affairs.